 It was just less than 42 moons later that found myself at the start line of the “Epic Journey”!

 I was surrounded by hundreds of other runners, the loud speakers pounding music and only a few minutes to go.
-My brain was churning with excitement so I decieded to do one last gear check to keep my mind busy and mostly make sure all the zippers were closed, all straps tight, and the poles were correctly secured to my running pack.
+My brain was churning with excitement so I decided to do yet “one last” gear check to keep my mind busy and mostly make sure all the zippers were closed, all straps tight, and the poles were correctly secured to my running pack.
 The h-hour of 10:00 am came and went but there was no go ahead; all around, the excitement and enthusiasm were beyond description.
-I didn’t want to entertain these thoughts so early but couldn’t help thinking almost half of the people there would never make it back to Courmayeur or cross the finsih line.
-We all knew the staggering numbers: the Tor Des Geants consistently had an attrition rate between 40% to 50%!
-It goes without saying that the high degree of uneasy uncertainty also applied to me – more so since I had never attempted anything similar before and that many people who complete the Tor, often to do so only after one or more attempts.
+I didn’t want to entertain these thoughts so early but couldn’t help thinking almost half of the people there would never make it back to Courmayeur or cross the finish line.
+We all knew the numbers: the Tor Des Geants consistently had an attrition rate between 40% to 50%.
+It goes without saying that the high degree of uneasy uncertainty also applied to me – more so since I had never attempted anything similar before and that many people who complete the Tor, often to do so only after one or even more attempts.

-At last, 21 minutes later than scheduled, we went off racing through the streets of Courmayeur: it looked like a high speed 10K but din’t last long: as soon as outside Courmayeur the fast pace gave way to a slow-moving traffic jam all the way up to Col Arp, the first the 25 cols above 2000 meters on the TDG course.
+At last, 21 minutes later than scheduled, we went off racing through the streets of Courmayeur: it looked like a high speed 10K but dind’t last long – as soon as outside the town, the fast pace gave way to a slow-moving traffic jam all the way up to Col Arp, the first the 25 cols above 2,000 meters on the TDG course.

 Halfway through the climb the sky cleared and the sun finally broke through the fast-moving clouds: it became bright and warm.
-Close to to the the top I felt nauseated and got a thobbing headache due to the lack of altitude adaptation so once I reached the col, I only stood there briefly to catch a glimpse of the view and began the long descent to the valley furhter below.
+When I finally got close to to the top I felt nauseated and got a throbbing headache due to the lack of altitude adaptation so once I reached the col, I only stood there briefly to catch a glimpse of the view and began the long descent to the valley below.

 The trail became wider and it was easy to keep a good pace or pass people who were slowing down or stopping to take off layers.
 I quickly reached the first refreshment point of the race where some friendly Alpini – the Italian Army mountain troops – were serving drinks and food.
 I had a few cups of coke and went going down again toward La Thuile.
 The mountain trail was followed by a series of swtichbacks crowded with runners; I noticed a few of them were using a new type of short and curved hiking poles which I had never seen before.